lemaestro2370-web/E-commerce/README.md

 - `npm run preview` - Preview production build
 - `npm run setup` - Initialize project with .env
 - `npm run seed` - Populate database with production data
-- `npm run reset` - Reset and reseed database

 ## 🐛 **Troubleshooting**

 ### **Common Issues:**

+**Authentication Problems:**
+- Make sure you're using Supabase Auth (not custom auth)
+- Verify Supabase URL and keys are correct
+- Check that database migrations were run successfully
+- Admin accounts are auto-created when using admin@cameroonmart.cm

 **Blank Screen:**
 - Check browser console for errors
 - Verify all environment variables are set correctly
 - Ensure Supabase project is active and accessible

-**Admin Access Issues:**
-- Verify admin user exists in Supabase users table
-- Check user role is set to 'admin'
-- Ensure RLS policies allow admin access

-**Authentication Problems:**
-- Verify Clerk publishable key is correct
-- Check Clerk dashboard for application status
-- Ensure magic link emails are not in spam folder

 **Database Connection:**
 - Verify Supabase URL and keys are correct